Cohen Plan

 Later, with the Estado Novo crisis in 1945, the same general Góis Monteiro who had helped to architect the 1937 coup started working to overthrow Vargas.
 He denounced the fraud that had taken place eight years earlier, claiming that the Cohen Plan had been handed over to the Army General Staff by captain Olímpio Mourão Filho, at the time head of the secret service of the Brazilian Integralist Action.
 Mourão Filho confirmed that he was the author of the document, but claimed to have prepared it as a mere simulation and accused Góis Monteiro of having appropriated and misused it.
 Góis Monteiro, in turn, claimed to have known about the falsity of the document from the beginning, but disclaimed any blame by suggesting that another member of the government had made it public and claimed that it was true.
 When asked about his silence during the 1937 coup d'état, Mourão claimed to have respected military discipline.

 The revelation of the fraud surrounding the Cohen Plan caused consternation and shame in Brazilian society, which felt cheated.
 Although the conspiracy and involvement of the highest levels of the Armed Forces were quickly proven, the mutual accusations and third parties, raised by Mourão and, mainly, by Góis Monteiro, made it difficult to clearly establish the share of blame of each involved and what measures were to be taken against them.
 As part of its legacy, the Cohen Plan played a decisive role in phenomena that extend to the present day, such as the institutionalization of anti-communism as a central part of the identity of the Brazilian military and the establishment, in military cadres, of the idea that a temporary dictatorship could serve as an instrument of progress.
 By analogy, the conspiracy surrounding the Cohen Plan was equated with events such as the scare campaign launched on the eve of the 1964 coup d'état and continues to be mentioned in analysis of contemporary Brazilian politics.

 Background

-The Cohen Plan and the conspiracy that involved it have been analyzed in a context of convergence of anti-Semitic and anti-communist conspiracy theories in the so-called "Jewish-communist myth"; of xenophobia in Brazil in the first decades of the 20th century and its intersection with the demonization of social movements and avant-garde ideological currents; of a tradition of important falsifications in Brazilian political history, involving the participation of the Armed Forces; and of a set of revolts and military coups from the 1920s onwards.
+The Cohen Plan and the conspiracy that involved it have been analyzed in a context of convergence of antisemitic and anti-communist conspiracy theories in the so-called "Jewish-communist myth"; of xenophobia in Brazil in the first decades of the 20th century and its intersection with the demonization of social movements and avant-garde ideological currents; of a tradition of important falsifications in Brazilian political history, involving the participation of the Armed Forces; and of a set of revolts and military coups from the 1920s onwards.